Christmas in Norway and National Traditions

 “Little Christmas Eve” in Norway

-Little Christmas Eve (23rd December) is actually a day before the real Christmas Eve, but this day is quite special for the majority of the Norwegians.
+Little Christmas Eve (23rd December) is actually a day before the real Christmas Eve, but this day is quite special for the majority of Norwegians.
 On this day, Norwegians gather at home together and spend time adorning the Christmas tree, decorating the house, or cooking genuine Christmas meals.
-One of such meals is risengrynsgrøt, a meal somewhat similar to a rice pudding dressed with butter, sugar, and cinnamon.
-There is a custom connected with this meal: it contains an almond hidden inside, and you will get a marzipan pig if you will be the one to find it.
+One such meal is risengrynsgrøt, a meal somewhat similar to a rice pudding dressed with butter, sugar, and cinnamon.
+There is a custom connected with this meal: it contains an almond hidden inside, and you will get a marzipan pig if you are the one to find it.

 Norwegian Christmas Eve

-Christmas Eve is the most important day of the Christmas celebration for the Norwegians.
+Christmas Eve is the most important day for the Norwegians to celebrate Christmas.
 While Norwegians tend to be in ado in the first part of the day, cooking Christmas meals, decorating the house, or rushing to buy presents, every family gathers at the table at five o’clock.
 Typically, almost every Norwegian celebrates Christmas with the family at home.

 Christmas Eve (24th December) is the day when you are unlikely to meet someone outside – the majority of people are home and busy celebrating this holiday with their family members.